Skip to main content

 To support iterative calculations, Pigment provides two functions:

-• PREVIOUS().
-To create an iterative calculation while referencing the same metric.
+• PREVIOUS.
+To create an iterative calculation while referencing the same Metric.

-• PREVIOUSBASE ().
-To create an iterative calculation while referencing another metric.
+• PREVIOUSBASE.
+To create an iterative calculation while referencing another Metric.

 About Block-Level Circular Dependencies

 The Pigment modeling engine computes Blocks in sequence, meaning one after the other.
-Each time a Block is updated, all of its dependent Blocks, or more specifically the Blocks using this Block in their formulas, is automatically recalculated.
+Each time a Block is updated, all of its dependent Blocks, or more specifically the Blocks using this Block in their formulas, are automatically recalculated.
 Creating a loop of Block dependencies could lead to an infinite loop of calculations.

 For that reason, each time a formula is created or edited, the Pigment engine checks if the new formula will create a Block-level circular dependency.
 If this happens, the formula will be rejected.